 8 Steps to Create an Effective B2B Content Strategy

 If you don’t have the right B2B content marketing strategy, or if it’s made up of random marketing tactics that don’t have a specific purpose, you won’t get the traffic and conversions you want, no matter what types of content you produce.
 This could result in a loss in revenue and a loss of your ideal prospects to your competitors.

 But it’s also important to remember content strategy is not a one-size-fits-all and will not work for every business.
 Creating the right strategy depends on your market, industry, business model, and your brand.
-But, it's advisable first to do brainstorming with visuals like a chart, illustration, diagram, flowchart, infographics, or in the form of a presentation, so you and your team get an idea before implementation, follow these eight steps to attract B2B leaders:
+But, it's advisable first to do brainstorming with different options of visuals like a chart, a sales deck, illustrations, diagrams, flowcharts, infographics, or in the form of a presentation, so you and your team get an idea before implementation, follow these eight steps to attract B2B leaders:

 1. Get to know your ideal customers.